methsaraperera/fall23-final-project/README.md

     ```

 ## BMCC Virtual Advisor Bot Project Setup
+1. Download all the files into one folder.

-1. Open the QT project located in the file `final_project -> BMCC-Virtual-Advisor-Bot -> CMakeLists.txt`.
+2. Open the QT and import the project from the file `CMakeLists.txt`.
-2. This will import the project into QT.
+3. This will import the project into QT.
-3. Click on the "RUN" button in QT to execute the project.
+4. Click on the "RUN" button in QT to execute the project.